How to Define Expedients for ASC 606 Compliance

 Even with shortcuts, you can’t escape the need for good data.
 In fact, reliable data is what makes using expedients possible.
 For instance, ASC 606 requires you to estimate variable consideration, and you can only recognize that revenue if it's probable that a significant reversal won't happen later.
 Making that judgment call depends entirely on having accurate and complete historical data.
 Without a clear view of past sales, returns, and rebates, your estimates are just guesses.
 This is why having systems that provide a single source of truth is so important.
 Your ability to pull from different sources is key to applying the rules correctly, which is why seamless integrations with HubiFi are so valuable.

-Planning Your Resources
+Planning Your Company's Resources

 Adopting ASC 606, with or without expedients, is a significant undertaking that requires careful planning.
 It’s not just an accounting exercise; it impacts your operations, sales processes, and IT systems.
 Before you commit to a strategy, assess whether you have the necessary resources in place.
 Does your team have the expertise to interpret and apply the guidance correctly?
 Do your current systems support the new data and reporting requirements?
 Compliance demands more detailed accounting processes and often requires new tools.
 Investing in the right technology and training upfront will save you from costly headaches and ensure you can schedule a demo to see how automation can streamline the entire process.

-Putting Expedients into Practice: Requirements and Challenges
+Implementation: Requirements and Common Challenges

 Deciding to use practical expedients is one thing; implementing them correctly is another.
 While they are designed to simplify your transition to ASC 606, they don't eliminate the need for careful planning and execution.
 You’ll still face a few key requirements and potential hurdles along the way.
 The good news is that with the right approach, you can manage these challenges effectively.